-For more information on OMEA or legislative services, please contact Michael Beirne, vice president of external affairs, at 614.540.1111 or [email protected].
+For more information on OMEA or legislative services, please contact Michael Beirne, OMEA Executive Director, at 614.540.1111 or [email protected].

-Parallel to legislative efforts, the AMP staff and counsel also closely follow regulatory actions that could have an effect on municipal electric systems.
-At the state, regional and federal level, AMP works closely with regulatory agencies that include the Environmental Protection Agency, Federal Energy Regulatory Commission, state public utility commissions, regional transmission organizations, electric reliability councils, and energy efficiency alliances.
+Parallel to legislative efforts, AMP closely follows regulatory actions that could have an effect on municipal electric systems.
+At the state, regional and federal level, AMP works closely with regulatory agencies that include the Environmental Protection Agency (EPA), Federal Energy Regulatory Commission, state public utility commissions, regional transmission organizations, electric reliability councils and energy efficiency alliances.

-For more information on regulatory services, please contact Randy Corbin, assistant vice president of energy efficiency, at 614.540.1111 or firstname.lastname@example.org.
+For more information on regulatory services, please contact Gerit Hull, Deputy General Counsel for Regulatory Affairs, at 202.580.5621 or [email protected]

-AMP’s in house legal team provides an excellent resource to assist member systems and their local legal counsel in obtaining research and other information and assistance related to the legal needs of municipal electric systems.
+AMP’s in house legal team represents the interests of AMP and its affiliated entities, including OMEA, MESA, AMPO, Inc. and AMP Transmission, but also provides an excellent resource to assist Member systems and their local legal counsel in obtaining research and other information and assistance related to the legal needs of municipal electric systems.
 In addition, AMP may help municipal systems in funding and pursuing litigation in cases where there is a significant potential to impact many of AMP’s member systems.
-When necessary, AMP intervenes in regulatory proceedings at state utilities commissions, the Federal Energy Regulatory Commission (FERC) and other state or federal regulatory agencies whose decisions and activities affect AMP or its members’ municipal electric systems.
+When necessary, AMP intervenes in regulatory proceedings at state utilities commissions, the Federal Energy Regulatory Commission (FERC) and other state or federal regulatory agencies whose decisions and activities affect AMP or its Members’ municipal electric systems.